scaleway/serverless-scaleway-functions/README.md

       # Value in string format ex: "300s" (default: 300 seconds)
       timeout: 300s

-      # Whether to permit HTTP or HTTPS-only.
-Options: enabled, disabled, or redirected
+      # How to handle HTTP.
+Options: enabled (allow HTTP), disabled (block HTTP), or redirected (redirect HTTP -> HTTPS)
       httpOption: enabled

-      # Whether the container is public (no authentication), or private (uses token-based authentication)
+      # Controls privacy of the container.
+Options: public (no authentication), private (token-based authentication)
       privacy: public

       # Local environment variables, used only in this container